Table of content

 Step 5.
 Developing a full-fledge location-based app

-Once the idea is validated, and all the tech requirements are set up, it is time to go on to the development stage.
+Once the idea is validated and all the tech requirements are set up, it is time to go on to the location-based app development stage.

 At Uptech, we adhere to Agile software development, where it is common to divide the development process into small parts (sprints), about two weeks each.
 During the sprints, engineers build the front-end and back-end parts of the functionality, and QA engineers test your product to find bugs.

 In the startup environment, quality and speed of development should go hand in hand.
 For that, you need a team of both flexible and experienced developers who write quality code and make decisions fast.
 So take a while and choose the development team wisely.
-We have shared some of our tips about hiring developers for your startups in our article.
+We have shared some of our tips about hiring developers for your startups in our article How To Hire Developers For Startups - A Definitive Guide.

 Step 6.
 Final version and maintenance